by Dr J Floor Anthoni (2005)

 easiest by their colours although the young may differ.

-Lutjanus bohar, red snapper (fagamea).
+Lutjanus bohar, red snapper (fagamea) or twinspot snapper.
+Juvenile

 Lutjanus kasmira, blue-lined snapper (fouigo)